Kami/libcloud-website-v2/source/downloads.md

 <a name="old-releases" id="old-releases"><h2 class="anchor">Old releases</h2></a>

 Old releases can be found in the archive at [http://www.apache.org/dist/libcloud/][15].
+We strongly recommend to not use those releases, but upgrade to the latest release available.

 <a name="package-verification-guide" id="package-verification-guide"><h2 class="anchor">Quick package verification guide</h2></a>